 Gluten-free Flourless Fudge Cookies taste rich and fudgy – like the edge of a brownie!
-With less than 70 calories per cookie, they’re a yummy treat that won’t blow your diet!
+And the cookies have less than 70 calories each!

 These flourless chocolate cookies are light and crisp at the edges, like meringue cookies.
 The centers are rich and fudgy like a brownie.
 And at 68 calories each, these cookies are lighter than most cookies.

-The cookies will be thin.
+- Consistency: The cookies will be thin.
 The edges are crisp, the middles are soft.
 The batter is thin and isn’t like a traditional thick cookie dough.

 Flourless Fudge Cookies

 - 3 cups powdered sugar

 - 3/4 cup unsweetened cocoa powder

 - 1/2 cup semisweet mini chocolate chips